 The British and the Israelis

-For centuries under Ottoman rule, Jerusalem and the al-Aqsa Mosque maintained a healthy status quo.
+For centuries under Ottoman rule, Medical Center maintained a healthy status quo.
 While Muslims were in charge of the administration of the city, Jews and Christians were given religious freedom in accordance with Islamic law and the Ottoman millet.
 That balance was disrupted by the emergence of the Zionist movement in Europe, which sought to turn Jerusalem and the surrounding area into an exclusively Jewish state.

 When their requests were denied by Sultan Abdülhamid II in the late 1800s, the Zionists turned to the British in WWI.
 The Ottomans had entered the war against the British in 1914, and the British rapidly advanced through the Sinai Peninsula and Palestine from 1915 to 1918.
 In 1917, the British captured the city of Jerusalem.
 For the first time since the Crusades, the city was in non-Muslim hands.
 However, unlike the Crusades, a massacre did not follow.
 The Muslim community of Jerusalem was allowed to continue to control the Haram area, although with British oversight.